The following is a list of Frequently Asked Questions about the Uniformed Services Employment and Reemployment Rights Act (USERRA):

 Although an exact amount of time is not specified in USERRA, an employee, at a minimum, needs to be given sufficient time to travel to the place where the military duty is to be performed.

 Yes.
-USERRA gives an employee the right to elect continued health insurance coverage, for himself or herself and his or her dependents, during periods of military service.
+USERRA gives an employee the right to elect continued health insurance coverage, for themself and their dependents, during periods of military service.
 For periods of up to 30 days of training or service, the employer can require the person to pay only the normal employee share, if any, of the cost of such coverage.
 For longer tours, the employer is permitted to charge the person up to 102 percent of the entire premium.
-If the employee elects coverage, the right to that coverage ends on the day after the deadline for him or her to apply for reemployment or 24 months after the absence from the civilian job began, whichever comes first.

 No. USERRA provides that, if the period of service was less than 91 days, the person is entitled to the job he or she would have attained absent the military service, provided the person is, or can become, qualified for that job.
 If unable to become qualified for a new job after reasonable efforts by the employer, the person is entitled to the job he or she left.

 USERRA also requires the employer to make "reasonable efforts" to accommodate persons with a disability incurred or aggravated during military service.
-If a person returns from military service and is suffering from a disability that cannot be accommodated by reasonable employer efforts, the employer is to reemploy the person in some other position he or she is qualified to perform and which is the "nearest approximation" of the position to which the person is otherwise entitled, in terms of status and pay, with full seniority.
+If a person returns from military service and is suffering from a disability that cannot be accommodated by reasonable employer efforts, the employer must reemploy the person in some other position they are qualified to perform and which is the "nearest approximation" of the position to which the person is otherwise entitled, in terms of status and pay, with full seniority.